armory/docs/content/en/continuous-deployment/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-31-0.md

 The Spring Boot version has been upgraded, introducing a backwards incompatible change to the way configuration is loaded in Spinnaker.
 Users will need to set the ***spring.cloud.config.enabled*** property to ***true*** in the service settings of Clouddriver to preserve existing behavior.
 All of the other configuration blocks remain the same.

 **Affected versions**: Armory CD 2.30.0 and later

-### SpEL expressions and artifact binding

-There is an issue where it appears that SpEL expressions are not being evaluated properly in artifact declarations (such as container images) for events such as the Deploy Manifest stage.
-What is actually happening is that an artifact binding is overriding the image value.

-**Workaround**:

-2.27.x or later: Disable artifact binding by adding the following parameter to the stage JSON: `enableArtifactBinding: false`.
-This setting only binds the version when the tag is missing, such as `image: nginx` without a version number.

-**Affected versions**: Armory CD 2.27.x and later

 ## Deprecations